PotLock/docs/user-guides/projects/create-project-as-dao.md

 <figure><img src="../../.gitbook/assets/Screenshot 2023-12-10 at 1.07.35 AM.png" alt=""><figcaption><p>Updating project proposal as social.near function call proposal</p></figcaption></figure>

-After your voting body approved the DAO proposal, your DAO profile will be updated on NEAR Horizon, PotLock registry, and BOS which all pull your profile information to the social.near account.&#x20;
+After your voting body approved the DAO proposal, your DAO profile will be updated on NEAR Horizon, POTLOCK registry, and BOS which all pull your profile information to the social.near account.&#x20;